celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

     }
 ```

-We can extract the ‘getNamedAccounts’ and ‘deployments’ from the function injected by the hardhat config influenced by the ‘hardhat-deploy’ plugin.
-Because we need a deployer account to deploy our contract, we'll extract them from the ‘getNamedAccounts’ function ;
+We can extract the `getNamedAccounts` and `deployments` from the function injected by the hardhat config influenced by the `hardhat-deploy` plugin.
+Because we need a deployer account to deploy our contract, we'll extract them from the `getNamedAccounts` function ;

-The ‘deployments’ data returns a function that we'll use to deploy the contract.
+The `deployments` data returns a function that we'll use to deploy the contract.

-We get the deploy function from destructuring the ‘deployment’ property.
+We get the deploy function from destructuring the `deployment` property.

 ```JavaScript
   const { deployer, log } = await getNamedAccounts()
 ```

-The ‘log’ attribute is used for logging information to the console.
+The `log` attribute is used for logging information to the console.

 ```JavaScript
   const args = []